 Exit the market the same way you entered and continue walking north on Defensa.
 Map directions.

-#3 Defensa Street
+#3 Defensa Street, Buenos Aires

 Strolling the length of Calle Defensa is most popular on Sundays when it is filled with the overflow of vendors from the Plaza Dorrego Flea Market.
 Visitors on other days of the week, however, can wander north along the cobblestone street and admire the architecture.
-Visitors may want to visit El Zanjon, a archeological museum featuring tunnels and artifacts from the first city settlement in 1536.
+Visitors may want to visit El Zanjon, a archaeological museum featuring tunnels and artifacts from the first city settlement in 1536.

 At Calle Chile, turn right and head east toward the revitalized docks on Rio Darsena Sur in the Puerto Madero district.
 Map directions.